 Depending on the company, managers’ duties might include:

 In essence, managers direct, plan, and monitor the business’s operations.
 On a team, they typically function as “the boss” with authority over the group.
 Their work usually includes implementing processes, assigning duties, and tracking success.
 Specific management responsibilities may vary with each company’s needs.

 What is the Role of a Leader?

 Overall, leaders take initiative by strategizing on how to achieve the organization’s vision.
 Whether problem solving or setting the bar higher, their main objective is to create greater outcomes.
-According to best-selling author and leadership expert John C. Maxwell, leadership is positively influencing those around you, so much so, they want to follow you.
+According to best-selling author and leadership strategy expert John C. Maxwell, leadership is positively influencing those around you, so much so, they want to follow you.
 “If you can’t influence people, then they will not follow you.
 And if people won’t follow, you are not a leader.
 That’s the Law of Influence,” he writes in The 21 Irrefutable Laws of Leadership.

 Because of their influence on others, leaders naturally emerge.
 According to a study from the Max Planck Institute for Human Cognitive and Brain Sciences, scientists found leaders’ brains synchronize with their followers’ brains.
 In short, the researchers discovered this synchronization occurs when a person has elevated communication skills amongst their peers.
 Unlike managers who execute specific duties, those who lead do so by using relational skills.
 This helps them inspire and motivate employees toward achieving their vision.